 As part of this strategy, the General Practice Services Committee (GPSC) is working with divisions of family practice to support physician offices around the province to transition to the patient medical home model.
 Through patient medical homes, physician practices will be seamlessly linked to teams of health professionals, networks, and better-coordinated specialty services in the community.

-The goals of this work are to:
+The goal of this work is to: